-To apply you will need to ask your Local Authority to consult with Orchard Hill College.
-All applicants must have an active EHCP.
+There is no formal entry requirement, however, you must have an active EHCP.
 We would like to meet you for an assessment before you join us at College.
 We want to make sure this is the right programme for you and talk about how we can focus your learning around your chosen area of interest.

 What are you interested in?

 - Catering and Hospitality

 - Charity Sector

 - Hair and Beauty